 Privacy Set – Privacy sets are used where a locking purpose is required.
 These have either a thumb turn or snib that enables you to lock from the inside and has an emergency release access hole or slot on the outside.
 Commonly used for bedroom doors, bathroom doors, etc.

-Powder Coating (PC) – Powder Coating either White or Black are our standard finishes.
+(PC) Powder Coating – Powder Coating either White or Black are our standard finishes.
 The lead time for any powder coating is normally 7-10 days before delivery.
 Some specialised powder coating colours may take little longer.
+All powder coating are a additional cost per product.
+For more info. contact Handle House.

 Roller Lock – These locks are operated by a roller mechanism to hold shut without locking.
 To use these it is simply a push or pull motion to go in and out without getting locked out.